DEFRA/adp-documentation/docs/Platform-Architecture/platform-azure-services/ai-services.md

 #### Developer Access

-For SND environments, developers will be able to access the Azure AI Search service via the Azure Portal with the assigned role of `Reader` cross the whole of the AI Search service, as well ass the role of `Search Index Data Contributor` scoped to the [indexes that is created for that developers Project Deliveries](https://learn.microsoft.com/en-us/azure/search/search-security-rbac?tabs=config-svc-portal%2Croles-portal-admin%2Croles-portal%2Croles-portal-query%2Ctest-portal%2Ccustom-role-portal%2Cdisable-keys-portal#grant-access-to-a-single-index).
+For SND environments, developers will be able to access the Azure AI Search service via the Azure Portal with the assigned role of `Reader` across the whole of the AI Search service, as well as the role of `Search Index Data Contributor` scoped to the [indexes that are created for their Delivery Project](https://learn.microsoft.com/en-us/azure/search/search-security-rbac?tabs=config-svc-portal%2Croles-portal-admin%2Croles-portal%2Croles-portal-query%2Ctest-portal%2Ccustom-role-portal%2Cdisable-keys-portal#grant-access-to-a-single-index).
 This will allow the Read-write access to content of these indexes and also import, refresh, or query the documents collection of an index.
-Allow for local development and testing of the Azure AI Search service.
+It facilitates local development and testing of the Azure AI Search service.

 For Dev plus environments, developers will be able to access the Azure AI Search service via the Azure Portal with the assigned role of `Reader`.
-This will currently allow them to read across the entire service, including search metrics, content metrics (storage consumed, number of objects), and the object definitions of data plane resources (indexes, indexers, and so on).
-However, they can't read API keys or read content within indexes ensuring the data control plane is secure.
+This role currently enables them to read across the entire service, including search metrics, content metrics (storage consumed, number of objects), and the object definitions of data plane resources (indexes, indexers, and so on).
+However, they won’t have access to read API keys or content within indexes, thereby ensuring the security of the data control plane.

 Developers in all environments will be able to access Azure AI Search only via DEFRA VPN or DEFRA laptop with restrictions that are detailed above.